MattiasBuelens/web-streams-polyfill/CONTRIBUTING.md

 the fragment body should start with `* `, without the outer bullet's indentation.
 Commit the generated YAML file in `.changes/unreleased/` with your change.

+The **Changelog entry** PR check requires a newly added fragment; modifying an existing entry does not satisfy it.
+For changes that do not need release notes (such as documentation or development tooling), a maintainer can apply the `skip-changelog` label.
+Adding or removing the label reruns the check.
+Release PRs created by **Prepare release** are exempt because they consume fragments.
+The separate **Validate changelog fragments** check runs even for exempt PRs.

 To preview the changelog, including pending changes:

 ```shell